Solar Restitution Program

 Solar Restitution Program Claimants must meet specific criteria, and the Program Administrator and IPA will determine who is eligible for restitution.

-For a customer to potentially be eligible for compensation, the following requirements must be met:
+For a customer to potentially be eligible for compensation under Phase I or II, the following requirements must be met:

-• The customer submitted a complaint to the Program Administrator and the complaint was submitted within two years of the date of the customer’s harm or the SRP launch (whichever is later);
+- The customer submitted a complaint to the Program Administrator and the complaint was submitted within two years of the date of the customer’s harm or the launch of the SRP phase relevant to the customer’s harm (whichever is later);

-• The Program Administrator verified the customer was promised a lump sum pass-through payment, the AV received the incentive payment from the utility, but the AV did not deliver the pass-through payment to the customer;
+- The Program Administrator verified the customer was promised a lump sum pass-through payment, the AV received the incentive payment from the utility, but the AV did not deliver some or all of the pass-through payment to the customer;

-• The customer submitted a restitution claim within six months of the complaint being closed (or from the date of the SRP’s launch, whichever is later).
+- The customer submitted a restitution claim within six months of the complaint being closed (or from the date of the launch of the SRP phase relevant to the customer’s harm, whichever is later).

 A customer is not eligible if:

-• The customer did not file a complaint within two years of the Date of Harm or two years of the Solar Restitution Program launch (whichever is later)
+- The customer did not file a complaint within two years of the Date of Harm or two years of the launch of the SRP phase relevant to the customer’s harm (whichever is later)

-• The customer did not file a claim within six months of the complaint being closed or six months of the Solar Restitution Program launch (whichever is later);
+- The customer did not file a claim within six months of the complaint being closed or six months of the launch of the SRP phase relevant to the customer’s harm (whichever is later);

-• The customer has already received full or partial compensation for their missed incentive payment from the Approved Vendor, Designee, or other entity involved in the transaction (customers who received partial payments may be eligible for restitution in future phases of the Solar Restitution Program); and
+- The customer has already received full compensation for their missed incentive payment from the Approved Vendor, Designee, or other entity involved in the transaction (customers who received partial payments may be eligible for restitution in future phases of the Solar Restitution Program); and

 Restitution Payments